superfly/docs/reference/extensions_api.html.md

 ```

+We'll verify that the user belongs to the required org, and is an admin.
+Then, we'll redirect to your OAUth `redirect_uri` with an authorization code you may exchange for an access token.

-In the event of a successful authentication, you'll receive an authorization code which can be exchanged for an access token.
-The access token currently has no permissions, and may be discarded. since the goal of this exchange is purely to verify the user's account and organization membership on Fly.io.
+Note that the access token currently has no permissions, and may be discarded, since the goal of this exchange is purely to verify the user's account and organization membership on Fly.io.

 # Deploying your service on Fly.io